 "The main purpose of this document is to offer recommendations to prevent the emergence and spread of misinformation in the course of a major infectious disease outbreak, and how misinformation can be corrected.
 Additionally, the document seeks to provide a background context in relation to the origins and persistent effect of misinformation and rumours in time.
 Finally, the document discusses key components of outbreak communication, such as presentation of scientific uncertainties and information gaps, and their role in the emergence of misinformation.

 The Ebola Communication Network is an online collection of Ebola resources, materials and tools from and for the global health community.

 This toolkit is a resource for those dealing with natural disasters.
 It is designed to help program managers to prepare, plan, implement and monitor behavior change communication initiatives supporting health, hygiene and child protection efforts in emergencies.

 This guide is to help local leaders and community organizers bring together the community to help plan for disease outbreaks and other emergencies.

 Communication procedures are essential to outbreak control.
 These guidelines provide a list of important steps for communication during disease outbreaks.
-They are designed to result in greater public resilience and guide appropriate public participation to support the rapid containment of an outbreak, thus limiting morbidity and mortality.

 This presentation is a step by step guide for understanding crisis/outbreak communication, communication crucial to managing a crisis, explaining the WHO Outbreak Guidelines, and working with the media.